-Sultability.
+Suitability.
 The Commission recognizes the different levels of sophistication possessed by end-users of these products and believes that suitability requirements must take these differences into account.
-In order to move ahead on this issue, Commission staff will work with the self-regulatory organizations (SROs) requesting a meeting between Commission staff and SRO representatives to evaluate the requirements applicable to broker-dealers recommending derivatives, and the development of suitability standards for OTC products.
+In order to move ahead on this issue, Commission staff will meet with the self-regulatory organizations (SROs) to evaluate the requirements applicable to broker-dealers recommending derivatives, and the development of suitability standards for OTC products.

 Regulatory and International Coordination.
+The Commission agrees with the CFTC report that coordination among regulators is important in developing approaches to the issues raised by derivative products.
 The Commission continues to work with other financial regulators, both in the U.S. and abroad, on possible parallel approaches to regulation of derivative products.
+As part of this effort, the Commission has been an active participant in the President's Working Group on Financial Markets.